bazelbuild/rules_scala/docs/thrift_library.md

       <td><code>deps</code></td>
       <td>
         <p><code>List of labels, optional</code></p>
         <p>List of other thrift dependencies that this thrift depends on.
-Also can include `scroogle_scala_import`
+Also can include `thrift_scala_import`
         targets, containing additional `thrift_jars` (which will be compiled) and/or `scala_jars` needed at compile time (such as Finagle).</p>
       </td>
     </tr>